 You can also place the separate tweeters at a different location from the woofers or point them in another direction to create a surround sound effect.
 This gives the listener more significant control over the soundscape.

-Although installing component speakers is more complicated with separate components, it should not be challenging to replace older speakers by fitting the tweeters in the same place.
+Although installing component speakers is more complicated with separate components, replacing older speakers should not be challenging by fitting the tweeters in the same place.

 It doesn’t matter where you install the tweeter.
 Ensure it is within 12 inches of your woofer to ensure that the different sound frequencies don’t get too far apart.

-You can mount the tweeter on some component speakers, just like coaxial car audio systems.
+Like coaxial car audio systems, you can mount the tweeter on some component speaker.
 This makes it much simpler to install them.
 I don’t think that you should buy coaxial speakers.

 The crossover on the component speaker set is better and will drive better sound quality.
 It all depends on the installation you have and what sound you desire.